 Once you’re done, you can dip them in more ghee or chokha!

-Our experiences as a diaspora can vacillate in either the alienation because of the ways we couldn’t assimilate or when we did, we lost our way.
+Our experiences as a diaspora can vacillate in either the alienation because of the ways we needed to fit in or when we did, were we losing our way?
 Surprisingly, you could say it is a struggle that we share with folx from the homelands for some time.
-Litti Chokha is iconic, hopefully also for sparking questions of a complex history we’re unraveling so that we can continue questioning the type of policies that attempt to remove people from their homes.
+Litti Chokha is iconic, in the ways it feels like all of me and our family’s roots.
+Hopefully also for sparking questions of a complex history we’re unraveling so that we can continue questioning the type of policies that attempt to remove people from their homes.

 As we try to find the patience and collaboration thats needed in these times, I hope this can be an addition to your tool belt.
 Take care friends!
 Please tag #whatiscurry, would love to see your interpretations <3